schoolofcities/urban-data-storytelling/docs/course-outlines/microcredential-2025.md

 6 weeks / modules:

-- Each week has a 1 hour synchronous time, which will be some combination of walkthroughs of technical material (2 of 6 weeks), short lectures (2 of 6 weeks), and breakout group discussions (3 of 6 weeks).
-The last week will be 2 hour session to include time for final presentations.
+- Two modules (1 and 4) will have short video lectures (~15min)

-- Each week will have 2-3 self-directed readings and/or technical tutorials (link to website)
+- Modules 2, 3, 4 will each have a few video short walkthroughs of Python and QGIS of the core notebook pieces.

-- Two weeks will have short exercises aimed at practicing data analytic skills learned during tutorials (details on Quercus).
+- Modules 2 and 3 will have short data exercises aimed at practicing data processing and analytic skills learned during tutorials.

 - Each week has a short assignment that will be graded, except for module 5, where extra time is given to work on the final project due for module 6.
 Assignments are scaffolded to lead to this final project, which will be focused on analyzing and visualizing data on a specific theme (housing, transport, sustainability, etc.) for your city.
 Examples and grading rubrics will be provided for each assignment (details and submission and grading all on Quercus).

 - Each week has TA office hours for technical help, assignment, and project feedback

 To do / create: